Skimate

 The vet's stamp must appear in the passport, with the date, vaccine name and lot number.
 Validity : 1 to 3 years depending on the vaccine.
 Check the expiry date — it must cover your entire stay.

-The treatment must be given between 24 and 120 hours (1 to 5 days) before entering Swedish soil.
+The treatment must be given between 24 and 120 hours (1 to 5 days) before entering Norway (or Finland).

 In practice : your vet administers a tablet of praziquantel (often combined with milbemycin) and stamps the passport noting the exact date and time.

-The classic trap : you take the treatment the day before departure, you spend 24 h in transit, and you arrive in Sweden just outside the window.
-Time it from arrival, not departure.
+The classic trap for Norway : you take the treatment the day before departure, you spend 24 h in transit, and you reach the Norwegian border just outside the window.
+Time it from border crossing, not departure.

 Identification (microchip)